Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Optimal perturbative retractions

 \subsection{Derivation}

-In this section, we will derive \say{optimal} perturbative retractions, an improvement over the perturbative retractions developed in \cite{charous_lermusiaux_SJSC2022}.
+In this section, we will derive \say{optimal} perturbative retractions for explicit integration schemes, an improvement over the perturbative retractions developed in \cite{charous_lermusiaux_SJSC2023a}.
 In the original set of perturbative retractions, we approximately solved the following optimization problem.

 Solving for the first-order optimality conditions of the system yields nonlinear matrix equations, but writing $\Uo$ and $\Zo$ as perturbation series in $\Delta t$ yields linear equations to solve, giving our retractions.
-For notational convenience, we introduce $\newPoint \equiv U_iZ_i^T + \Delta t \LLo$, which denotes the next point we wish to approximate before we retract back to the low-rank manifold.
+For notational convenience, we introduce $\newPoint$,

+which denotes the next point we wish to approximate before we retract back to the low-rank manifold (see table \ref{tab:notation}).
+Next, we modify the optimization problem (\ref{eq:opt1}) by solving for $Z_{i+1}$ directly and enforcing numerical orthonormality.

-For the moment, suppose that $U_{i+1} \in \Stmr$ is given a priori.
+First, suppose that $U_{i+1} \in \Stmr$ is given a priori.
 In a manner similar to an alternating least squares procedure \cite{ALS}, we can exactly solve for $Z_{i+1}$ in the following unconstrained optimization problem.